Click the questions to find your answers below

 Cigarette smoke contains more than 6,000 chemicals or “smoke constituents.”
 Public-health authorities have classified approximately 100 of them as causes or potential causes of smoking-related diseases such as lung cancer, cardiovascular disease, and emphysema.

-However, alternatives to continued smoking exist, such as our portfolio of smoke-free products.
+However, alternatives to continued smoking exist, such as PMI's portfolio of smoke-free products.
 They also provide nicotine which is addictive but represent a better choice for adults who would otherwise continue to smoke.

 Yes, cigarettes are addictive.
 They contain nicotine, which is an addictive compound found naturally in tobacco leaves.